Technology and Data

 • Ensure configurations meet NSPCC policies; collaborate with Cyber Security on access controls.

-• Mentor colleagues and ensure adherence to NSPCC policies.
+• Mentor colleagues in the use of M365 tools and technologies and ensure adherence to NSPCC policies.

 • Assess Microsoft updates and end-of-life notices; coordinate necessary actions.